Quadratic Chabauty and rational points I: p-adic heights: Computing and

 The computation of $\rho_2(z) \in \Omega_2$ is carried out in an analogous manner and only involves the two residue disks of $X(K_\mathfrak{p})$ not considered in Step \ref{almost all} of Algorithm \ref{alg1}.
-Putting this together yields the following algorithm to compute $X(K_\mathfrak{p})_U$:
+Putting this together gives an algorithm to compute $X(K_\mathfrak{p})_U$.

+\begin{Remark} For a discussion of the $p$-adic precision in the computation of Coleman integrals resulting in a provably correct number of terms in the corresponding power series expansions, see \cite[$\S 3.3$]{BBM:Computing}.
+Applying Strassman's theorem gives an upper bound on the number of roots, which may be found explicitly using \texttt{gp}.\end{Remark}